 - ½ teaspoon salt

-- 19 ounce can unsalted (or no salt added) chickpeas , rinsed and drained
+- 1 (19-ounce) can no salt added chickpeas, rinsed and drained

 - Melt coconut oil in a large pot or Dutch oven over medium heat.

 - Add onion and cook, stirring often, until softened, about 5 minutes.
 Add garlic, stir in, and cook an additional minute.
 Add crushed red pepper flakes, curry paste, salt and black pepper and stir to combine.